codurance/site/README.md

 ## Run the tests

+- Build the docker-compose-override site image with...
+  - `docker-compose -f docker-compose.override.yml build`
+- You only need to do that once.
+Now you can run the tests quickly & easily with...
-`docker-compose -f docker-compose.override.yml build && docker-compose -f docker-compose.override.yml run site bundle exec rspec`
+  - `docker-compose -f docker-compose.override.yml run site bundle exec rspec`

 ## Setup the ~development~ writing environment